Table of Contents

 |Phase (at standard temperature and pressure)||Solid|

 Red phosphorus is odourless and has a deep red colour.
 It is not poisonous to humans, in contrast to the white phosphorus allotrope.
 Upon heating to temperatures above 300oC, red phosphorus undergoes crystallization.
 It can also assume a cubic structure in its crystal lattice.

 This allotrope of phosphorus does not exhibit phosphorescence (a type of photo luminescence).
 Red phosphorus is not as chemically reactive as its white phosphorus counterpart.

-Red phosphorus was first discovered when the Anton von Schrotter, an Austrian chemist, heated white phosphorus to 300oC.
+Red phosphorus was first discovered when Anton von Schrotter, an Austrian chemist, heated white phosphorus to 300oC.
 Some other important methods to obtain red phosphorus are discussed in this subsection.

 From White Phosphorus

-- The manufacture of this red phosphorus involves the heating of white phosphorus (which must be submerged in water) to 550K in a steel pot for 3-4 days.
+- The manufacture of red phosphorus involves the heating of white phosphorus (which must be submerged in water) to 550K in a steel pot for 3-4 days.

 - The wastage of phosphorus in the form of vapour is prevented with the help of a system that condenses the reflux.

-- After the 2-day mark, the temperature is increased to 673K in order to distill off the residual white phosphorus.
+- After the 2-day mark, the temperature is increased to 673K in order to distil off the residual white phosphorus.

 - After removing the water from the resulting mixture, the addition of sodium carbonate and the subsequent boiling of the mixture removes the remaining traces of the white allotrope.

 - This mixture must now be vacuumed dried in order to obtain the red phosphorus product.

 From Bone Ash or Phosphorus-Rich Rocks

 - The first step of this method involves obtaining a finely ground powder from rocks that are rich in phosphorus or animal/fish bones.

 - This powder/bone ash is treated with H2SO4 (sulphuric acid), yielding phosphoric acid along with some calcium sulfate.

 - The heating of phosphoric acid with charcoal yields white phosphorus, which can be heated in order to obtain the required red phosphorus product.